Improve Your Digestive Health with the Right Fibre Supplements

 Fibre supplements can help you meet your daily fibre intake if you struggle to do so through food alone.

-When would a low fibre diet be recommended?
+When would a low-fibre diet be recommended?

-Low fibre diets may be suitable for certain health conditions or situations, but they are usually temporary.
-Your healthcare provider may recommend a low-fibre diet if you are undergoing treatment that could disrupt your digestive system, recently had bowel surgery, or experience swelling, pain or narrowing of the bowel.
+Low-fibre diets may be suitable for certain health conditions or situations, but they are usually temporary.
+Your healthcare provider may recommend a low-fibre diet if you are undergoing treatment that could disrupt your digestive system, recently had bowel surgery, or experience swelling, pain, or narrowing of the bowel.
 If any of the situations apply to you, talk to a Rexall Pharmacist for advice.

 Talk to a Rexall Pharmacist